geraldinepascal/FROGS/INSTALL_from_source.md

 tar -xvzf v$version.tar.gz
 ```

-## Installing python and perl dependancies
+## Installing python and perl dependencies

 check python 2.7 and perl 5 installed (should be done by default on this system )
 ```bash